 Peggy Bergin teaches Middle School and Upper School drama classes, directs school plays, and moderates our student Arts Council.
 She is our Director of the Arts and Curriculum Leader for the Fine Arts department.

 She holds a Master of Education degree from the University of Illinois at Chicago and a Bachelor of Fine Arts degree from New York University’s Tisch School of the Arts.

 What is the most important life lesson you want students to learn in your class?

-Last summer, my fifth-graders read a novel called Wonder, by R.J.
+MPA fifth-graders often read a novel called Wonder, by R.J.
 Palacio.
 In it there is a precept (or a “rule about a really important thing”) that states: “When given the choice between being right or being kind, choose kind.”
 This idea, attributed to Dr. Wayne W. Dyer, is a lesson I hope students take away from all of my classes.